fillup/array2xml/README.md

 This library supports serializing associative arrays, normal arrays, adding attributes, and namespaces.

 The schema array is a simple format of an associative array where the key is the path/position in the array and the value is an array with schema details.
-Currently it supports an element with the name ```sendItemsAs``` to define the wrapping element name for array data types.
-It also supports an element named ```attributes``` which is an array of key names for child elements that should be treated as attributes to the parent element.
-See example below.

 ### Associative arrays
 Associative arrays are the easiest thing to serialize to XML because the format ```['key' => 'value']``` very naturally maps to ```<key>value</key>```.

-### Non-associative array types
+### Non-associative arrays
 In PHP we represent normal arrays something like ```['item1', 'item2', 'item3']```, but when serializing to XML this is a challenge because each element must be wrapped with a tag.
 This can be done by using the ```sendItemsAs``` element in the schema for a given position.
 See the example below where the contacts element in the array is an array